Kodak Brownie Twin 20

 Remember that the exposure guide in the camera user manual may not be helpful as it is based on the use of old film with a low ISO value.

 The table assumes that the sun is at least 30 degrees above the horizon - that's 10am - 5pm on a summer's day in the UK.

-As the shutter speed is only 1/60s, it is advisable to try to hold the camera against a wall or other solid object.
-For quick snapshots, hold it firmly against your face.
+As the shutter speed is only 1/100s, it is advisable to try to hold the camera against a wall or other solid object.
+For quick snapshots, hold it firmly against your body or face.